SoapCode/UCompile/README.md

             result.Execute();
         }

      }
 }
 ```

-On Space press, we will create a new instance of the main class you need to worry about in UCompile, CSScriptEngine, then, via AddUsings method, we'll expose UnityEngine namespace functionality to the code, that is to be compiled by CSScriptEngine.
-So
+On Space press, we create new instance of the main class you need to worry about in UCompile, CSScriptEngine.
+Then, via AddUsings method, we sort of add using directive to the code, that we are going to compile.
+So UnityEngine namespace classes are now available for it to use.
+After that, we invoke CompileCode method of CSScriptEngine, passing string with code as a parameter, and we save the resulting IScript type.
+Behind the scenes, string with methodless code will be wrapped in a method called Execute and a class, and this class implements IScript interface, and instance of this class is returned by CompileCode as IScript object.
+Then you can invoke this objects Execute method, to execute code, you've just compiled.
+This is the "Main()" method we discussed earlier.

+So basically what happens here - your code gets wrapped in a method and a class, then this class is compiled and instance of this placeholder class is returned by CompileCode as interface object.
+Then method containing our code, called Execute, is invoked, and thats how our code gets executed.
+Try it, and you'll see a cube appear!

 work in progress on readme